ganeshspatil77/upswing_CRUD_Operation/README.md

 ## How did you organise the modules and your signal store

-SharedModule: Contains reusable modules and utilities like ReactiveFormsModule, CommonModule, and shared models.
+TasksModule : Feature modules encapsulating UI components, logic, and store related to a specific domain.
+Contains reusable modules and utilities and routing.

-TasksModule / ProductsModule: Feature modules encapsulating UI components, logic, and store related to a specific domain (e.g., tasks or products).
+store: Signal store that manages the state of the application.

 AppModule: Root module that assembles the feature modules and bootstraps the application.